xemu-project/xemu-dashboard/README.md

 3. EEPROM settings page to adjust parameters without external tools or having to install Microsoft Dashboard.
 4. Autolaunches Xbox ISO images if detected.

+## Updating
+Until automatic updates are implemented, the easiest way to update to the latest version is to download the pre-built [xiso image](https://github.com/xemu-project/xemu-dashboard/releases/latest/download/xemu-dashboard.iso), load it as a disc in xemu then hit `Install` through the dashboard.

 ## Compilation
 From someplace on your system, clone the [nxdk](https://github.com/XboxDev/nxdk)
 ```